 After I finished high school, I studied with Dr. Joe Gilman at American River College.
 He was a fabulous musician who really inspired me to become a good teacher in the future.
 Not only did he have wonderful skills on the piano, he was an entertaining and successful instructor.
 I spent a wonderful two years with him.
 During this time I also took chamber singing and concert choir with Dr. Ralph Hughes.
 I sang with him for about two years.
 A year after I finished American River College, Dr. Hughes recommended me to Gethsemane Lutheran Church where he used to be a choral director.
 I started working there as the Music Director in December 2009.
 During that time I also became the Youth Choir Director at Missionary Gospel Church.

 After American River I studied with Dr. Lorna Peters at Sacramento State University.
 She opened my eyes to proper practicing methods and advanced techniques, such as visualization and weight control.
 She also helped me understand the difficulties of performance and how to work through them.
 I also studied conducting with Dr. Ronald Kendrik.
 He introduced a different angle of conducting a choir and helped me bring my conducting to a higher level which was evident as I began to organize bigger concerts with my choirs.

 In the beginning of 2011 I began courting my wife Anastasia.
 She was from Belarus and was studying to be an English Major.
 We would take long walks together along the river.
 She inspired me to write my Piano Fantasy Op.
 4. On July 7th, 2012, we were married.
-A year later on August 19th, we had our first baby girl, Annabel Grace, and on April 7th, 2015 we had our first baby boy, Benjamin Thomas.
+On August 19th we had our first baby girl, Annabel Grace, and on April 7th, 2015 we had our first baby boy, Benjamin Thomas.